 So what sectors in the Philippines are more dominant when it comes to entrepreneurship and helping to power the economy?
 83% of entrepreneurs are in retail trade, hotels and restaurants, while only 3% are involved in the transformative sector – manufacturing, construction, and transportation.
 4% are in agriculture, forestry, and fishing.

 With their tendency to target previously untapped markets, entrepreneurs are in the position to generate new income and revenue streams.
 These emerging markets are what fuels wealth generation that further spurs the industries to grow.

 Community development and Social change

-As mentioned above, the innovations brought on by entrepreneurship leads to improvements in the overall material well-being.
+As mentioned above, the innovations brought on by entrepreneurship lead to improvements in the overall material well-being.
 Newer products and services have the potential to improve lives by being more efficient, effective, and affordable, unlike previous technologies.
 And entrepreneurship is seen by Philippine society as a very good means to improve one’s economic and social standing.

 This improvement in standards of living empowers the communities to participate more in the economy’s growth.
 The entrepreneur’s personal and community-building tactic fosters a strong sense of belongingness within the community.

 As advancements in technology happen faster than ever, entrepreneurs must keep up with the demands.
 In a quickly expanding market like the Philippines, technical skills just won’t cut it anymore.
 What the industries need are soft skills that would allow one to flourish in today’s landscape.
 Here are 7 important skills that every entrepreneur should have.